Nélito

-Manuel Gomes da Silva, known as Nélito (born 24 December 1958) is a Portuguese football manager and a former player who spent his whole playing career with Braga.
+Manuel Gomes da Silva (born 24 December 1958), known as Nélito, is a Portuguese football manager and a former player who spent his whole playing career with Braga.

-Club career
+Career

+Nélito played on the Portuges Men's Football Under-18 National Team in 1977 and the Men's Football Under-21 National Team in 1980.

-He made his professional debut in the Primeira Liga for Braga on 2 April 1978 in a game against Varzim.
+Nélito made his professional debut in the Primeira Liga for Braga on 2 April 1978 in a game against Varzim.
 Over his career, he played 160 games on the top level of Portuguese club football.